brennen/brennen/README.md

 - I'm Brennen.
+You might know me from SparkFun, Adafruit, a handful of DigitalOcean tutorials, the Wikimedia Foundation, or VimWiki.
 - I think GitHub is an antipattern.
 Monopoly control of huge swaths of software development is a pathology, and giant corporations tend almost inescapably towards actual evil.
 - I maintain an account here for pragmatic reasons, but limit my use of the service as best I can.
-Most of my public work can be found:
+Most of my recent public work can be found:
    - On [Wikimedia's Gerrit instance](https://gerrit.wikimedia.org/)
    - On [Wikimedia's GitLab instance](https://gitlab.wikimedia.org/)
    - On [Wikimedia's Phabricator instance](https://phabricator.wikimedia.org/)